-The SafeCampuses program, New Student Orientation-NSO (in person), online NSO, Student Handbook, and other safety information are made available to students through the Student Services department.
+The SafeCampuses program, Student Handbook, and other safety information are made available to students through the Student Services department.

 14-Monitoring and Recording

 CGCC is currently working on integrating safety training into its online New Student Orientation, which will be required of all incoming students once implemented.
 Human Resources is working on integrating safety training into employee orientations as well.